 Under the terms of the transaction, the Company is entitled to receive total consideration of \$37.8 million before the end of 2025, of which \$18.9 million was due at closing and was netted against prepayment due to GeneFab for future manufacturing and research activities.
-The remaining \$18.9 million will be paid to the Company in installments in 2024 and 2025 (the "GeneFab Note Receivable"), subject to satisfaction of certain conditions.
-The Company elected to account for the GeneFab Note Receivable under the fair value option and recorded the GeneFab Note Receivable at its fair value of \$16.6 million at the closing date of the transaction.
+The remaining \$18.9 million is anticipated to be paid to the Company in the first half of 2025 (the "GeneFab Note Receivable"), subject to satisfaction of certain conditions.
+The Company elected to account for the GeneFab Note Receivable at its fair value of \$16.6 million at the closing date of the transaction.
 The GeneFab Note Receivable will be remeasured each reporting period with changes from remeasurement included in other income (expense) in the condensed consolidated statements of operations and comprehensive loss.
 Refer to Note 4.
 Fair Value Measurements.

 The Company is entitled to \$18.9 million in future manufacturing and research activities to be rendered by GeneFab under the services agreement, which are recorded in GeneFab prepaid expenses on the condensed consolidated balance sheet.
 The Company determined that the \$18.9 million for future manufacturing and research activities, inclusive of the volume discount provided, was executed at market terms and does not result in any impact to the total consideration received from GeneFab for the disposal of the business.
+As of June 30, 2024, \$7.7 million of this initial prepaid amount is remaining for future manufacturing and research activities.